 If you’re planning a move soon, your mind is likely a whirlwind of checklists, dates, and deadlines.
 Factor in the impact your impending move may have on the planet and things get even more stressful (think: the horror of lugging 10 trash bags to the curb on move-out day).

-Earth911 is here to help with a list of ideas that will not only shrink the environmental impact of your move, but also help you save time and money and avoid headaches so you can concentrate on more important things — like getting to know your new neighbors.
+Here is a list of tips that will help shrink the environmental impact of your move.
+They’ll also help you save time and money and avoid headaches so you can concentrate on more important things — like getting to know your new neighbors.

 Take a Personal Inventory